23critters/MooTemplatr/README.md

-Tweet Display
+MooTemplatr
 ===========

-Tweet Display is a nifty widget, written in MooTools framework, that allows you to pull information via Twitters API about a certain user.
-Presents the tweets in a UL-list.
+MooTemplatr is a nifty widget, written in MooTools framework, that allows you to pull information via various APIs about a certain user.
+Presents the information in an UL-list.
 You may template the output however you want.
 However, please remember that the template's HTML is looped.
 All data is transfered in JSON/P.
-Bundled with custom built mootools-more
+All requests are cached within HTML5s sessionStorage Download custom built mootools-more from http://mootools.net/more/8b71d9032491a52b5b31d4323243a5c3

 How to use
 -----------------